mansenfranzen/autodoc_pydantic/docs/source/usage.rst

 .. warning::

-   The generated stub pages do not follow the standard autosummary templates (e.g. the class template which lists all methods and attributes).
-Currently as of Sphinx 3.5.4, this is not possible because autosummary does not support custom autodocumenters provided by extensions such as *autodoc_pydantic* (see also `sphinx issue 6264`_).
+   The generated stub pages do not use the standard autosummary templates (e.g. the class template which lists all methods and attributes).
+   As of sphinx version 3.5.4, this is not possible because autosummary does not support custom autodocumenters provided by extensions such as *autodoc_pydantic* (see `sphinx issue 6264`_).
 Instead, *autodoc_pydantic*'s autodocumenters are used to render the object's documentation in the generated stub pages of autosummary.

 automodule
 ==========

-One may wants to document the content of an entire module via the :code:`automodule` directive of the `sphinx.ext.autodoc`_ extension.
-The documentation of all pydantic objects is directly passed to *autodoc_pydantic*'s auto documenters:
+The :code:`automodule` directive of the `sphinx.ext.autodoc`_ extension documents the content of an entire python module.
+All pydantic objects that are encountered will be documented by *autodoc_pydantic*'s specialized
+auto-documenters:

 .. tabs::